Fast Cash Offers for Fort Worth Houses.

 Estate Taxes

-An estate tax is a tax paid directly out of the estate to the state before anyone is able to inherit it.
-Worried that you might get a huge hit taken from the estate?
+An estate tax is paid directly from the estate to the state before inheritance.
+Concerned about a significant reduction from the estate?
 Don’t worry!
 The estate tax has a minimum threshold which in 2023 was $12.92 million for individuals.
-This means that the government is not able to charge you an estate tax unless your total taxable estate is worth $12,920,001.
-The remainder is passed on estate tax-free.
-Despite having such a high threshold, each year more states repeal their estate tax laws, losing out on millions of dollars of revenue.
+This means the government cannot charge estate tax unless your total taxable estate exceeds $12,920,001.
+The remainder passes estate tax-free.
+Despite this high threshold, more states repeal their estate tax laws each year, foregoing millions in revenue.

 Inheritance Taxes